top of page

 We remember, those of us that were in the industry in 2013, eleven years ago, when the news came out in the industry press.
 It is a fascinating story.
 The Canadian and french speaking daily newspaper of the Quebec-region with its main news desk in Montreal, La Presse founded in 1884, launched its new La Presse+ edition for Apple iPad.
 The iPad had been launched in 2010 by Steve Jobs on a stage somewhere in California just three years earlier.
 Rupert Murdoch had introduced "The Daily", also made only for the Apple iPad, just shortly after Apples launch and then quickly closed it in the end of 2012, after less than 2 years and just some months before the launch of La Presse+.
 There were not many other newspapers publishers in the world betting on iPad after Murdochs closure, neither nationals and nor local or regionals.

-• The resources behind the La Press+ on iPad were substantial.
+• The resources behind the La Press+ on iPad and Android were substantial.
 It has been said that it took the team at La Presse three years and US$40 million of expenses to develop its first iPad edition.

 • The plan was early on to replace the print product, although in phases.
 In 2016, only two years after the launch of La Presse+, print was restricted to Saturdays and shortly thereafter, on december 31:st in 2017, the last newspaper was printed.